Sensus Diagnostics

 Detect early brain injury from concussion, learn about mild traumatic brain injuries & discover the importance of a proper concussion test.

-Causes of a Mild Traumatic Brain Injury (mTBI)
+Causes of a Mild Traumatic Brain Injury (mTBI/Concussion)

-You may have a mild traumatic brain injury (mTBI) – and possibly a concussion – if you have experienced any of the following:
+You may have an mTBI if you’ve experienced any of the following:

 What We Do